stackhpc/a-universe-from-nothing/README.rst

    # Optional: start a new tmux session in case we lose our connection.
    tmux

-   # Configure non-persistent networking, if the node has rebooted.
-   ~/deployment/src/kayobe-config/configure-local-networking.sh

 Make sure that the seed VM (running Bifrost and supporting services) is present and running.